 Skate on a Less Steep Slope

 Skateboard runs freely and faster on a slope.
 Once your kid is comfortable with the board’s movement on a flat surface, make him/her feel some speed on a slope.
-However, we recommend beginning with holding their hands – it will be their first time to ride with such speed, they might not be able to bear the thrill and fall.
+However, we recommend beginning with holding their hands, it will be their first time riding with such speed, and they might not be able to bear the thrill and fall.
 Hold their hands and let them roll down the slope gently.

-After you find them getting comfortable with the speed and manage to stabilize the body on a moving board, let them skate freely and excite themselves with the thrilling sport.
+After you find them getting comfortable with the speed and managing to stabilize the body on a moving board, let them skate freely and excite themselves with the thrilling sport.

 Useful Tips for Parents to Teach Your Child How to Skateboard